HughP/dnj-corpus/README.md

 #### Writing system, orthographic, linguistic, and alphabet descriptions for encoding of text in Eastern Dan version 3.

 The closest thing to a formal writing system description for Eastern Dan is a 1994<sup id="a19">[19](#f19)</sup> community oriented reader which covers, Vowels, Consonants, Numbers, and punctuation.
 The 1994 reader improves upon a 1982 community oriented reader<sup id="a20">[20](#f20)</sup> by offering sections on numbers and punctuation.
 However, neither book presents an alphabetic order, or an alphabet in whole (all at one time).
-In, fact because the readers are designed as transitional learners, coming from French, the mode of comparison is to French writing.
-To the point one might ask: "is the presentation of writing in Dan 'French orthography adapted for Dan', or is it a 'unique writing system for Dan' ready to stand on its own and greet a world of writing systems"?
+In, fact because the readers are designed for transitional learners, coming from French, the mode of comparison is to French writing.
+The comparisons to French writing, and pedagogical assumptions what Dan readers/writers already know about French are so strong, that one might ask: "is the presentation of writing in Dan 'French orthography adapted for Dan', or is it a 'unique writing system for Dan' ready to stand on its own and greet a world of writing systems"?
 Several forthcoming works do offer a formal linguistic description of the orthography, orthography testing, and a newly proposed orthography, but these works fail to provide details at the technical and writing system levels, focusing rather on the correspondences between linguistic units and typographical units.

 In this section a short prose discussion is followed by a chart.
 Charts are followed by list presented in crucial ordering for tokenization by the python library [segments](https://pypi.org/project/segments/).<sup id="a21">[21](#f21)</sup>
 Note: the graphemes used here, with the exception of those recommended for special status by RFC3986<sup id="a22">[22](#f22)</sup> are presented because they are evidenced in the corpus.